-We believe the best way to engage children in their learning process is through a creative, cross-curricular approach.
+We believe the best way to inspire and motivate children, in their learning process, is through a creative, cross-curricular exploration of six Big Ideas which pupils will return to, throughout their life-long learning journey.

 The following links explain the curriculum for each individual subject.